Cynthia Macdonald: Life

-Macdonald was born in Manhattan to screenwriter Leonard Macdonald and his wife Dorothy Kiam Macdonald.
+Macdonald was born in Manhattan to screenwriter Leonard Lee and his wife Dorothy Kiam.

 She earned a B.A. in English from Bennington College in 1950 and pursued studies in voice at the Mannes School of Music in 1951-1952.
 She pursued a career in opera and concert singing from 1953-1966.
 After changing her focus to poetry, Macdonald received a master's degree in writing and literature from Sarah Lawrence College.

 She went on to teach creative writing at Sarah Lawrence University and Johns Hopkins University.
 She co-founded the Creative Writing Program at the University of Houston with fellow poet Stanley Plumly in 1979.
 She was a member of the English Department at the University of Houston until her retirement in 2004, receiving the Esther Farfel Award for faculty excellence.

 Macdonald also worked as a psychoanalyst, having received a certification from the Houston-Galveston Psychoanalytic Institute in 1986.
 She specialized in working with people who had writer's block.

 She was a member of the board of directors of the Association of Writers & Writing Programs.

 She wrote the libretto for The Rehearsal (1978), an opera by Thomas Benjamin.

 She was the mother of American artist Jennifer Macdonald.